<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Baby Boomer Renters

 At or approaching retirement, this group of folks has big financial decisions to make.
 A significant one is whether or not to maintain their likely too large home or sell and buy something smaller.
-Another viable option is simply to just become renters, which entirely plausible if there isn’t enough retirement savings available.
+Another viable option is simply to just become renters, which is entirely plausible if there isn’t enough retirement savings available.
 The decision is difficult because medical costs will factor in and the margin of when it’s better to buy or rent will be slim.

-At first glance some of the Boomers’ preferences will appear very Millennial like, especially compared to the youngest Millennials, who desire convenience above all else.
+At first glance, some of the Boomers’ preferences will appear very Millennial-like, especially compared to the youngest Millennials, who desire convenience above all else.
 But Military Boomers are likely going to want easy access to VA care.

 Boomers prefer: